stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

+Later we may want to add further validation to ensure a sub-resource is actually derived from the image in question (for the moment we rely on the validation layer).

-Finally the build method initialises the aspect mask to the parent image if not explicitly specified:
+Finally the build method initialises the aspect mask to the parent image if not explicitly specified and creates a private sub-resource implementation:

 ```java
 public SubResource build() {